hashicorp/terraform-website/content/source/docs/cloud/workspaces/notifications.html.md

     - **Needs Attention**: Human decision required.
 When a plan has changes and is not auto-applied, or requires a policy override.
     - **Applying**: When a run begins the apply stage, after a plan is confirmed or auto-applied.
     - **Completed**: When a run has completed on a happy path and can't go any further.
-    - **Errored**: When a run has terminated early due to error or cancelation.
+    - **Errored**: When a run has terminated early due to error or cancellation.

 When finished, click the "Create configuration" button.